 There is an independent process at work in our mind that forms at least part of the foundation upon which perception, cognition, and comprehension are organised.
-The truth is photography is not just a hobby or career anymore.
-Its a universal language which opens new and interesting dialogues that touching on deep subconscious emotions that talking alone sometimes can’t reach.
+The truth is photography is not just a hobby or career, it is and always has been a universal visual language which opens new and interesting dialogues that touch on deep subconscious emotions that talking alone sometimes can’t reach.

-Working with photography in a counselling setting has been practiced worldwide for over 40 years, this visual approach to therapy helps open discussions and can aid in reaching subconscious memories.
+Working with photography in a counselling setting has been practiced worldwide for over 40 years.
 The key to the success of photography in therapy is the experiential process, the process itself is what moves your thoughts and memories forward.
 By revealing things that are less consciously-evident or verbally accessible we can explore the emotional meaning in the experience which may be “stuck” or causing difficulties.

-Use of Photographs as a Medium for Exploring an Individual’s Perception, Values and Expectations
+Use of Photographs as a Medium for Exploring Your Perception, Values and Expectations

-The projection technique of phototherapy includes the active and passive aspects of projecting, decoding and reconstruction of the emotional contents of a photograph, used by the client in constructing the meaning and feelings for which he feels that the certain photography reflects.
-These aspects enable the technique to be used in viewing one’s own photographs, auto-portraits, as well as the photographs appearing in the different media or taken by other people.
+The projection technique of phototherapy includes the active and passive aspects of projecting, decoding and reconstruction of the emotional contents of a photograph, enabling you to construct the meaning and feelings you feel that the certain photograph or scene reflects.
 They do not have to be photographs of people, but can be photographs of nature, animals and other things that the individual identifies with on a symbolic level.

 Since there is, therefore, no wrong way to interpret a photograph and since every answer is correct, the projection technique is an efficient tool to strengthen us and develop sources of self-awareness and self-esteem.
-An individual can explore what kind of feelings, memories and thoughts are raised by a certain association.
-This kind of aware- ness enables him to learn about himself and the aspects we usually disregard or at least do not explore.
+This kind of awareness enables you to learn about yourself and the aspects we usually disregard or at least do not explore.
 This gives us the possibility of integration and gaining awareness of these feelings.

 Use of Photographs as a Medium of Self-exploration Through Metaphors

-The photographs we create or collect are a sort of extension of our- selves, personal constructions of reality in their deepest sense, for they reflect our unique personality.
-They represent our relationship to- wards people, places and objects.
+The photographs we create or collect are a sort of extension of ourselves, personal constructions of reality in their deepest sense, for they reflect our unique personality.
+They represent our relationship towards people, places and objects.
 They reflect our concept, depict our projections and document our perception.
 The photographs we create are co-equal to the ones we collect and keep, such as photographs from magazines and calendars, for every one of those is important for us in a way, because we have ascribed meaning to it.
-Taking photographs can be a conscious decision by the photographer to record a scene, or a much more ‘passive’ act, when a certain scene ‘calls’ for us to photo- graph it.
-The unconscious factors have a great influence on both ways of us taking photographs, however, they come to light when we do not have to choose whether to take a picture of something.
-Instead, we do it because the moment seems right to us.
+Taking photographs can be a conscious decision by the photographer to record a scene, or a much more passive act, when a certain scene stands out and we have a need to "capture" it.

-Everything that he shares with others about the content of the photo- graph, about the circumstances in which it was taken, or reasons why he had kept it, has a certain meaning for that person.
-This is one of the reasons why such therapy works: the individual takes his time to share his story with the others in a safe environment, which makes others and him understand that story better.
+Everything that you share with others about the content of the photograph, about the circumstances in which it was taken, or reasons why you kept it, has a certain meaning for you.
+This is one of the reasons why such therapy works: you take time to share your story with the others in a safe environment, which makes others and you understand that story better.

-With the help of creating photographs, individuals in phototherapy can explore and open a number of themes, explore themselves and their hidden self no one knows, visualise the change they want to achieve, modify their way of perceiving the world around them...
-An individual can depict all these themes through metaphors, which makes him feel safer in disclosing his views, instead of feeling threatened.
+By creating photographic metaphors, you can explore and open a number of themes; explore your inner self no one else knows, visualise the change you want to achieve, modify your way of perceiving the world ...
+Depicting all these themes through metaphors, which makes you feel safer in disclosing your views, instead of feeling threatened.

-From this viewpoint, taking photographs can improve one’s self-image, help people set goals, future desired outcomes, and is at the same time a way to introduce changes into a relationship, explore fantasies and test different forms of communication and the consequences that this brings along.
-Meanwhile, photography also enables us to over- come generational, race, cultural, sexual and even political differences.
+Taking photographs can improve your self-image, help set goals, future desired outcomes, and is at the same time a way to introduce changes into a relationship, explore fantasies and test different forms of communication and the consequences that this brings along.

 Family Albums and Autobiographic Collections